YuliiaAlieks/my-grid-app/README.md

 Pagination is provided by AgGrid.
 On the first loading all the result from the data base are requested.

+Clicking on a row forwards to a details page of that particular user.

 ## Available Scripts

 In the project directory, you can run: